Vargas0421/Vargas0421/README.md

 <h1 align="center">Welcome to my GitHub Profile!</h1>

 ### 👨‍💻 About Me
-- 🔝 I’m currently working on **client-server applications using Java**.
+- 🔝 I’m currently working on learning new technologies and programming languages to gain strong expertise in the industry.
 - 📚 I’m currently learning **JavaScript and its frameworks** to expand my knowledge beyond Java.
 - ⚡ My expertise includes **backend development, database management, and system architecture**.